 My research has been cited more than 13000 times (h-index 55, i10-index 154), as of 03/22/2022, according to Google Scholar.
 7 papers have received the ESI Highly Cited Paper recognition.
 My research on financial fraud auditing using automatic textual analysis has been mentioned numerous times in different online and news media (including New York Times, Richmond Times, CFO magazine).
 My research on product defect discovery from social media has been featured in New York Times.
 My research has been funded by five NSF grants, one PWC grant (200k), and one KPMG grant (100k), one MeritData large research grant (120k).
 Recently, I have started several new research projects, such as assessing the success, value, quality, and innovation in knowledge communities, online review mining, crowdfunding, open innovations, firm disclosures in social media, healthcare analytics, competitive intelligence analytics, financial fraud detection using text mining techniques, capital market research using text analytics, product defect analytics, social media monitoring for crisis management, adverse event detection and mitigation, and E-Business success and quality metrics.

 I teach Data Management and Information Visualization, and Social Analytics at the University of Iowa.

-In my spare time, I enjoy cooking, fishing, playing golf and tennis.
+In my spare time, I enjoy cooking, fishing, playing golf, pickleball, and tennis.